jake-g00dwin/seecube_sdk_python_wrapper/README.md

 To run the script you can execute it from an admin powershell instance or you may right click the power shell script install and run it as admin.

+If you system isn't setup already to run unsigned powershell scripts you can follow the instructions in the `windows_install.md` file located in the repos root directory.

 ```
 ./setup.ps1
 ```